favourdev1/Hackcity-Gamedev-csharp-masterclass/week2-milestone/Readme.md

 - Write a program that creates an array containing all letters from the alphabet (A-Z).
 Read a word from the console and print the index of each of its letters in the array.

--Write a program that fills a matrix of size (N, N) and show same in the console (for N=4):
+- Write a program that fills a matrix of size (N, N) and show same in the console (for N=4):

 - Write a program to convert decimal numbers to their binary representation.